JorySmith/BlogProject/README.md

  17) Update Home Index View to display blogs and add pagination
  18) Created BlogSearchService
  19) Added Authorize security annotations with Roles parameter for specific Views
+ 20) Add comment functionality for on blog posts